 How to manage employees

 It is required by employers to inform any employees of changes or redundancies within the company that will affect them.
-Having fair and completely transparent disciplinary and grievance procedures written is also a necessity.
+Having fair and completely transparent disciplinary and grievance procedures are written is also a necessity.
 All employees should be made aware of these and your company should have senior employees in place who are trained in handling these type of issues.

 Contact Mark Reynolds Solicitors